First Aid: Head Lice

 A head louse is a tiny, wingless insect that can attach to a person's hair, where it feeds on tiny amounts of blood drawn from the scalp.
-Lice, while annoying, aren't dangerous and they don't spread disease.
+Head lice, while annoying, aren't dangerous and they don't spread disease.

 Signs and Symptoms

-nits (tiny oval specks of grey or yellow-white on the hair shaft)
+- nits (lice eggs that look like tiny oval specks of grey or yellow-white on the hair shaft close to the scalp)

-lice (reddish brown tiny insects on the hair shaft)
+- lice (gray or reddish brown tiny insects on the hair shaft)

 What to Do